ClassiCube/ClassiCube/readme.md

 * It does not work with Minecraft Java or Bedrock edition servers
 * It does not have a survival mode (nor will such a mode be added)
 * It does not support logging in with Mojang/Minecraft accounts

-#### System requirements
-* Windows: 95 or later
-* macOS: 10.5 or later (can be compiled to work with 10.3/10.4 though)
-* Linux: libcurl and libopenal
-* Android: 2.3 or later

 **Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly